esemsc-as4623/pypsa-background/Karpathy Decade of Agents.md

 - still training with gradient descient and backpropagation
 - transformers were not around
 - everything now is just bigger
-- recreate Yann LeCunn's 1989 algorithm now; halve the training time
+- recreate Yann LeCun's 1989 algorithm now; halve the training time

 Nano Chat
 - simplest repository to build a ChatGPT clone end-to-end